topikachu/python-ev3/README.md

 Once you have the system, you'll be more interested in the [ev3 repository](https://github.com/hmml/ev3) which is the Python API to program EV3 brick.

+-_Notice, the python module is moved to [hmml repository](https://github.com/hmml/ev3).
+This one is only used for script to build SD image._

 ## What you need:

  1. [LegoMindstorms EV3 (31313)](http://www.lego.com/en-us/mindstorms/products/ev3/31313).